 - Transport: return journey + full day game drives

 - Accommodation: 3 nights in rondavels or permanent tents

 - Breakfast and dinner: ZAR160 allocated per day

-As part of contractual terms, Volunteers are required to date and sign the Code of Conduct and the Indemnity form when they arrive at the centre, before they can engage in any activity, be it work or interaction with the animals.
+As part of contractual terms, Volunteers are required to date and sign the Code of Conduct and the Indemnity form when they arrive at the centre, before they can engage in any activity.
 You can find both documents clicking here.